yushiangfu/study-notes/b0-process.md

 ### State - Running

-A task is in such state when it's running or ready to run.
+Tasks that are actively running on CPUs or waiting in run queues are typically labeled as being in the `RUNNING` state.

 ### State - Sleeping

-Sleeping is a conceptual state that indicates the task is removed from the run queue and waits somewhere for the specified event to happen, such as:
+Sleeping is a conceptual state in which a task is temporarily removed from the run queue and waits for a specific event to occur.

-- waiting for the data read from the disk
-- waiting for a few seconds
-- waiting till there's a coming request
+This event can vary and includes scenarios such as waiting for data to be read from the disk, waiting for a specific time duration to elapse, or waiting for a particular request to arrive.

-When the task sleeps, the practical state value can be any of the below ones.
+When a task is in the sleeping state, it can have one of the following practical state values:

-- TASK_KILLABLE: task wakes up when receiving a `kill` signal
-- TASK_INTERRUPTIBLE: task wakes up when receiving any signal
-- TASK_UNINTERRUPTIBLE: task wakes up only when the condition is met
+- `TASK_INTERRUPTIBLE`: The task will wake up if it receives any signal during its sleep.
+It remains responsive to signals while waiting for the specified event to occur.
+- `TASK_UNINTERRUPTIBLE`: Tasks in this state will only wake up when the condition they are waiting for is met.
+They are not responsive to signals and stay in the sleeping state until the desired event happens.
+- `TASK_KILLABLE`: Similar to `TASK_UNINTERRUPTIBLE`, tasks in this state also wait for the specified condition to be met.
+However, they can be terminated forcibly if a kill signal is received.

+These practical state values define how a sleeping task behaves and determine the conditions under which it will wake up and resume its execution.

 ### State - Dead

-When a task exits, it notifies its parent before releasing the resources allocated so far.
+When a task completes its execution, it notifies its parent before releasing the resources it has used.
-And the state goes from ZOMBIE, DEAD, till the task vanishes completely.
+The state of the task transitions from `ZOMBIE` to `DEAD` until it disappears entirely from the system.
-Indifferent parents might cause the children to remain in the ZOMBIE state.
+However, if the parent is indifferent or fails to acknowledge the child's exit, the child task may remain in the `ZOMBIE` state.

 <details><summary> More Details </summary>